archanajjoshi/qachana/README.md

-# QA-chana:👩🏾‍🦱 Drone view of my QA Personality👀:
+# QA-chana:👩🏾‍🦱 Drone view of my QA Personality:

 **🧠 Philosophy:** Nothing is perfect, so there is always something to improve upon and I like to point out what can be improved upon when it comes to products.